What is Enterprise AI? Definition, Platforms, Examples & More

 Key takeaways 🔑🥡🍕

-What's the difference between regular AI and enterprise AI?
+What is the difference between generative AI and enterprise AI?